Alexa Together FAQ

-13. Can the Alexa app be used to add or manage Sentinare sensors?
+13. Can the Alexa app be used to add or manage, disable, or delete Sentinare sensors?

-No. Do not use the Alexa app to add or manage Sentinare sensors.
-Use only the Sentinare mobile app for this purpose.
+No. Do not use the Alexa app to manage Sentinare sensors.
+Use only the Sentinare mobile app.

 14. Can my loved one’s Alexa / Echo devices manage my Sentinare account and sensors?